NielXu/packer/examples/express_react_mongodb/README.md

 npm run start:debug
 ```

+The server will be run running on localhost:5000 by default

 # Frontend
 Using react as the frontend, to build the js files using webpack, use:
 ```sh